When things change fast and new challenges arrive, sometimes going back to basics is best.

 Leaders are coaches.
 They mentor and develop every individual on their team.
 When they achieve their full potential, your business delivers results.

-During the pandemic and remote working, this third role — the coaching — has never been more important.
-Research has shown that when team members may feel isolated or anxious, good leaders look for opportunities to provide positive reinforcement and give credit where it’s due.
-This results in a team that is more motivated, productive and confident.
+During the pandemic and remote working, this third role – the coach – has never been more important.
+Research has shown that when team members feel isolated or anxious, good leaders look for opportunities to provide positive reinforcement and give credit where it’s due.
+This results in a team that is more motivated, productive, and confident.

-This is unlikely to change with the shift to hybrid working and is likely to be a long term outcome of the bizarre period we’ve all lived through.
-Getting really clear about your role – and focusing on the aspects that count — means that you can continue to deliver results whatever challenges you face.
+This is unlikely to change with the shift to hybrid working and is likely to be a long-term outcome of the bizarre period we’ve all lived through.
+Getting really clear about your role – and focusing on the aspects that count — means that you can continue to deliver results no matter what challenges you face.

 Learn about and explore what exemplary people management looks like in a hybrid working environment.
-Register for our upcoming three-part Westco Academy series on with Guy Boyd from 7 - 9 Dec, 2 - 5pm online each day.
+Register for our upcoming three-part online series, People management in a hybrid world with Guy Boyd from 7 – 9 December, 2–5 pm online each day.

-Guy Boyd has more than twenty-five years’ experience in consulting and leadership.
-He has led teams in the healthcare, airline and safety consulting sectors, as well as working extensively as an external adviser – to organisations from SME’s to multi-nationals – helping them to transform their businesses and teams through the development of skills, expertise and mindset.
+Guy Boyd has more than 25 years of experience in consulting and leadership.
+He has led teams in the healthcare, airline and safety consulting sectors, as well as worked extensively as an external adviser to organisations from SMEs to multinationals, helping them to transform their businesses and teams through the development of skills, expertise and mindset.